apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Street Fighter 6 DLC character A.K.I. and Teenage Mutant Ninja Turtles collaboration announced**
+**'Bachelorette' Alum Kaitlyn Bristowe and Jason Tartick Split After More Than 4 Years**

-You can read more about it [here](https://www.gematsu.com/2023/08/street-fighter-6-dlc-character-aki-and-teenage-mutant-ninja-turtles-collaboration-announced).
+You can read more about it [here](https://www.etonline.com/bachelorette-alum-kaitlyn-bristowe-and-jason-tartick-split-after-more-than-4-years-209205).

 ## Requirements
 - Python 3.8